nsak-team/nsak/lib/environments/simple_tcp_client_server/README.md

 ### Run a scenario in the configured environment with real HW

-Follow the steps provided in the [README.md](../../scenarios/mitm/environments/simple_tcp_client_server/README.md) of the MITM scenario.
+Follow the steps provided in the [README.md](../../scenarios/mitm/environments/simple_tcp_client_server/README.md) of the MITM scenario. obs-gnome-screencast